What Is Sales Intelligence? The Complete 2026 Guide

 Market positioning

-Sales intelligence finds companies that match your ICP to quantify your total addressable market, so you can focus your sales and marketing efforts where they'll make the most impact.
+Sales intelligence finds companies that match your ICP and quantifies your total addressable market, so you can focus your sales and marketing efforts where they will make the most impact.

 Lead Scoring and Account Prioritization

 Sales intelligence provides insights into each prospect's lead potential.
-A contact's role, seniority, purchasing authority, and previous engagement touchpoints all contribute to lead quality and urgency, making effective prioritization critical.
+A contact's role, seniority, purchasing authority, and previous engagement touchpoints all contribute to lead quality and urgency.

 Sales intelligence enables scoring models based on two dimensions: